-The benefits of using Dynamic Pressure Modelling to reduce leakage detection time
+The benefits of using Dynamo to reduce leakage detection time

 This case study demonstrates how we used several techniques including the ESRI ArcGIS Collector app and our own analysis to localise a burst in a large DMA.

 Following a flow alarm in a DMA that had seen an increase in Minimum Night Flow (MNF) of 22m³/hr, our automated system identified a localised area of interest in the DMA for investigation, as shown in Figure 1.